 In addition to phone and fax, we now have text messaging, voicemails, live chat, and social media communications of all sorts — Facebook, Twitter, Yelp, LinkedIn, Google, and more.
 And increasingly, important business communications are occurring on all of them.
 It’s a whole lot to keep up with.

-At the same time, customer expectations are rising quickly in this “Customer Experience
+At the same time, customer expectations

 — maybe soon with flying drones.
 Free shipping, free returns, fast, generous compensation for bad experiences, elaborate loyalty programs, and vertical integration to tighten logistics and improve customer experiences.
 It’s fiercely competitive.

 Business tools can be segmented in endless ways but one way is fixed and changing.
 The stapler hasn’t changed much in maybe fifty years.
 The webmail changes a little all the time.
 We don’t expect nor want the stapler to change because it’s already almost fully-optimized for driving metal strips through paper.
 And that’s all we need and want it to do — maybe ever.
 But webmail needs to change and improve with time because our needs change (we want to see Facebook posts that mention our company in a single communication stream alongside our emails, for example) and technology and best practices for business communications change.
 Unlike the stapler we need and want our webmail to change — as long as it’s steadily getting better and the changes aren’t disruptive.

 Well somewhere back a few decades ago, business phone service became something that a lot of business people came to view as a stapler.
 They just wanted a phone service for their business that allowed them to make and receive phone calls and do a few other simple things reliably and cheaply.
 And every few years they wanted their new phone service to do these same simple things more reliably and more cheaply than the service it was replacing.